All About Informatics Nurse Specialists

 Position Description Apply knowledge of nursing and informatics to assist in the design, development, and ongoing modification of computerized health care systems.
 May educate staff and assist in problem solving to promote the implementation of the health care system.

-A Day in the Life of an Informatics Nurse Specialist
+Life As an Informatics Nurse Specialist

 Featured schools near , edit